Connections – Generations apart but linked by a common spirit

 It was a beautiful, summer day in August (just after the 2019 camp season had ended).
 Situated in the Village of Cotuit, MA on Cape Cod, Cotuit resident and O-AT-KA alum Larry Mariner (camper in the 1950s) happened to share a table with Liz Haenle, mother of current junior unit camper Thomas Haenle at the Cotuit Market, or better known as ‘The Coop.’
 After introductions, Mariner and Haenle quickly and pleasantly made the connection that that they were both part of the Camp O-AT-KA family.

-Haenle and her family were just days away from traveling back to their winter and work-based home in Beijing, Japan.
+Haenle and her family were just days away from traveling back to their winter and work-based home in Beijing, China.
 Given that Thomas had just left camp and was suffering from what we in the camp community call “camp-sickness,” Haenle was keen to ask Mariner if he would be willing to meet with Thomas again so that they could share and compare their camp experiences.

 “Saying ‘yes’ was one of the easiest responses I’ve ever had the opportunity to express…I treasure the opportunities to meet the younger generation of current or recent campers and to engage in sharing our past and present perspectives,” said Mariner.

 On the day that Mariner and Thomas met back at the Coop, they shared a table spread full of old and new photos from camp as well as Mariner’s old song sheet.
 Mariner wanted to give Thomas a chance to elaborate on his personal camp experiences first.